owodolab/py-graspi/README.md

 python graspi_igraph/igraph_testing.py graspi_igraph/tests/2D-testFile/testFile-10-2D.txt
 ```
 ### _*.graphe input format:_
-*.graphe input format is not that different, only extra parameter you need to input is a 'g' before the total pathname of the test file.
+*.graphe input format is not that different, only extra parameter you need to input is a '-g' before the total pathname of the test file.

 The command line input to run a graph creation for *.graphe files will have the following format:
 ````